sleep-er/sleep-er.github.io/_posts/2013-12-05-Fracking-IE8.md

 layout: post
 title: Fracking IE8 not inheriting background correctly.
 category: Coding
-tags: IE PIE
+tags: IE CSS
 published: true
 summary: The CSS background element does not properly inherit if you use PIE.htc.
 image: post_three.jpg
 ---
 <p>
 Just solved a problem which causes me to hate IE8 even more.
-If you set a gradient on a div in css and then later on override it to just be a plain color it doesn't work.
+If you set a gradient on a section via css and <a href="http://css3pie.com/" title="PIE.htc">PIE.htc</a>
+ and later on override it to be a solid color it doesn't work.
 </p>
 <!-- more -->

+{% gist 7823815 %}

-{% highlight html %}
+{% highlight css %}
 .header-gradient {
     background: rgb(39,50,132);
     background: -moz-linear-gradient(top,rgba(39,50,132) 0%,rgba(39,50,132) 100%);